(Given on April 15, 1982.)

 Swamiji: Maybe.
 As I am not competent to answer this, I should not say anything about it.
-You should not blurt something when you should not speak.
-When great Masters have said that, you have to believe it.
-Otherwise, don’t bother about it.
+When great Masters have said that, you have to believe it; otherwise, don't bother about it.
 Why are you taking a dip there?
 Things which cannot be demonstrated should not be attempted.
 If you have faith, take a dip.
 What do you lose?
 Take a dip.
 If you can get merit, it is well and good.
-If you don’t get it, you have not lost anything.
+If you don't get it, you have not lost anything.

-Question: It is said that God made this body that is man, and entered it to it.
-He also takes avataras.
-It is also said jivo brahmaiva na parah.
-So what is the difference between a jiva and an avatara of Brahman?
+Question: It is said that God made this body that is man, and entered into it.
+He also takes embodiments as Avataras.
+What is the difference between a jiva, an Avatara, and Brahman?

 Swamiji: A jiva is unconscious of its relationship with Brahman.
 A jiva is a spark of Brahman itself which is unconscious that it is a spark of the Supreme Being.
-An emperor’s son who thinks he is a shepherd because he lives with shepherds is something like the jiva, which does not know that it is an heir apparent to that great heritage.
-An incarnation is a self-conscious embodiment, self-conscious in the sense that the particular embodiment called an avatara is conscious of its relationship with the ultimate truth.
-So an embodiment which is conscious of its relationship with the supreme Brahman is an avatara.
-The very same embodiment which is not so conscious and thinks it is only the body is the jiva.
+An emperor's son who thinks he is a shepherd because he lives with shepherds is something like the jiva, which does not know that it is heir apparent to that great heritage.
+An Incarnation is a self-conscious embodiment, self-conscious in the sense that the particular embodiment called an Avatara is conscious of its relationship with the Ultimate Truth.
+An embodiment which is conscious of its relationship with the supreme Brahman is an Avatara.
+The very same embodiment which is not so conscious, and thinks it is only the body, is the jiva.
 This is the answer to the question.